EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - 8. Why it is wrong when compare spinlock with `thread aware` primitives?
   - spinlock pause all system don't care about thread, process, interrupt.
   - `thread aware` primitives, maybe just locking another threads, process that acquire same lock.

+### 13. Semaphore Pattern

+- Unblocking waiting threads from interrupt handler or from another thread.

+#### 13.1.
+Defining characteristic

+- **Give/Take**: These are two main operations on a semaphore. **Give** increments the internal counter and marks the semaphore as free. **Take** decrements the counter or queue current in semaphore's internal queue until it becomes free again.

+- **Maintains counter**: The semaphore is usually implemented as a counting semaphore - meaning that it can be taken multiple times without delay and then once the counter reaches zero, the semaphore will queue the calling thread until another thread gives the semaphore.
+For simple signalling, the semaphore usually has a count of 1 or 0 meaning that it can only be either free or taken.

+- **Thread aware**: The semaphore pattern is thread aware from scheduler perspective - meaning that it can instruct the OS scheduler to jump to a new piece of code when one other piece of code gives the semaphore.
+This is different from simple spinlock because we are now able to call `k_sem_give()` in one thread (or interrupt) and come out of `k_sem_take()` in another thread at first valid opportunity.
+A semaphore thus almost works like a teleport-er for our CPU core by teleport-ing it to different places in code which are market by a call to `k_sem_take()`.

+- **Maintains thread queue**: multiple threads can wait on same semaphore and these are maintained in a priority queue of waiting threads inside the semaphore data structure.
+This allows the semaphore logic to wake up the highest priority thread when a semaphore is given and the scheduler to then jump to that thread immediately.
+This allows multiple threads to try to lock the same semaphore without spinning in a flag like with spinlock - instead the threads are swapped out and not returned to until the semaphore is given.